-Later, it seems a hostel for pilgrims was built on the site (ospizio mini-conventua le per opere di bene).#24 the foot of the hill in the Tiber Valley.
-Where there is now a fork in the road, there used to be ancient Etruscan sanctuaries, which were extended in Roman times and given further names, such as Jupiter-Juno-Minerva, Ceres and Mithras.#25 Around 650, San Stefano's church was built on the site [..., ..., ...].
-It was modelled on the architecture of Ravenna.
+Later, it seems a hostel for pilgrims was built on the site (ospizio mini-conventua le per opere di bene).

+A Christian place of worship has also been built on top of a site used for cult purposes at the foot of the hill in the Tiber Valley.
+Where there is now a fork in the road, there used to be ancient Etruscan sanctuaries, which were extended in Roman times and given further names, such as Jupiter-Juno-Minerva, Ceres and Mithras.
+Around 650, San Stefano's church was built on the site.
+It was modelled on the architecture of Rayenna.